metalboyrick/metalboyrick/README.md

 - ⚡ Fun fact: ...
 -->
 - ⚡ React and TypeScript junkie but learning others as well
+- ⛓️ Blockchain and Web3 Enthusiast
+- 🌱 I’m currently learning Solidity and Rust
 - 📫 How to reach me: rsulisthio.vercel.app

 # GitHub Stats